-Have you already heard about Sabine Getty?
-If you aren't in the front row of major fashion shows or partying on luxurious boats or in Marrakech with A-list friends, probably not, but socialite Sabine Getty is becoming one of the most important new generation jewelry designers.
+Have you already heard about jewellery designer Sabine Getty?
+If you aren’t in the front row of major fashion shows or partying on luxurious boats with A-list friends, probably not.
+But socialite Sabine Getty is becoming one of the most important new generation jewellery designers.

-London-based Sabine Getty’s latest Memphis collection lookbook, with colorful photos of herself, actors and an aunt of the designer wearing her jewels is like diving into Pop band B52’s video clips or a movie set from the 60’s.
-The bright primary colors, the creative atmosphere of the fun photos and her clean but luxurious designs are absolutely delicious and look a lot like the glam and exuberant party girl lifestyle that Sabine has.
-In her own words, her aim is to bring the magic of the arts, cinema, and characters from fiction to reality and to create the world around it through the language of jewellery.
+For her latest Memphis collection lookbook, the designer created a colourful world, inhabited by actors, famous faces, an aunt and the designer herself.
+The bright primary colours, the creative atmosphere of the fun photos and her clean but luxurious designs are delicious.
+It summarises the glam and exuberant party girl lifestyle that Sabine has.
+In her own words, she aims to bring the magic of the arts, cinema, and characters from fiction to reality and to create the world around it through the language of jewellery.

-After managing to have one of her idols, Celine Dion, wear her jewelry for a photo shoot, a long list of celebrities and socialites followed, such as Rihanna, Cara Delevingne, Nicole Kidman and top model Alessandra Ambrosio.
+After managing to have one of her idols, Celine Dion, wear her jewellery for a photoshoot, a long list of celebrities and socialites followed, such as Rihanna, Cara Delevingne, Nicole Kidman and top model Alessandra Ambrosio.

-In 2011 Sabine met at a New York dinner party Joseph Getty, son of Mark Getty, co-founder of Getty Images, and grandson of oil baron Sir John Paul Getty.
+Sabine met at a New York dinner party Joseph Getty, son of Mark Getty, co-founder of Getty Images, and grandson of oil baron Sir John Paul Getty.
 He told her right from the start that they would get married!
-In May 2015 they were married in a Fairy-Tale Catholic ceremony in Rome.
-She had custom made by French haute couture Schiaparelli a lavish gown and a hooded cape, which she wore instead of the traditional veil, designed by Maison Lesage with a 500,000 sequins golden sun hand-embroidered on the back and matching embroidered shoes made by her friend and designer Charlotte Olympia.
+4 years later, they were married in a Fairy-Tale ceremony in Rome.
+She had custom made by French haute couture Schiaparelli a lavish gown and a hooded cape, designed by Maison Lesage with a 500,000 sequins golden sun hand-embroidered on the back and matching embroidered shoes made by her friend and designer Charlotte Olympia.
 It was a three-day celebration starting with a “Liaisons Dangereuses” themed party at Palazzo Taverna and ending with another sumptuous party at Castello Odescalchi, a breath-taking setting on the seaside near Rome.
 The guest list was as impressive as the parties; Princess Beatrice, Princess Elisabeth von Thurn und Taxis, Charlotte Olympia Dellal, Pierre Casiraghi and Beatrice Borromeo, Ginevra Elkann, Julia Restoin Roitfeld Bianca Brandolini d’Adda and so on.